ptrandev/swift-encoder/README.md

   2. Run the script: `./swift-ffmpeg.sh /files/to/encode /completed/files`
   3. Sit back, relax, and wait for your files to finish encoding.

-(Note: do not use the same directory for files to be encoded and completed files, this might cause the script to infinitely encode videos until the eventual Heat Death of the Universe.
+(**NOTE**: **do not** use the same directory for files to be encoded and completed files, this might cause the script to infinitely encode videos until the eventual Heat Death of the Universe.
 Or until you TERM the session.)
 ___

 ## 3. Modification and Redistribution